marcusSu381/EasyNote/README.md

 This project is inspired by ios app 'Clear' https://itunes.apple.com/ca/app/clear-tasks-reminders-to-do/id493136154?mt=8

-here is an uncomplete one on internet: http://jeffvlahos.com/clear/_demo/index.php
+here is an uncompleted one on internet: http://jeffvlahos.com/clear/_demo/index.php